google/android-riscv64/README.md

 (Note that in addition to the general setup mentioned above, if your host Linux distro doesn't already have it, you will have to `apt install qemu-system-riscv64`.
-If your host Linux distro's qemu version is too old -- we recommend 7.2.0 -- you may need to build your own.
+If your host Linux distro's qemu version is too old -- we recommend 8.1.0, which is currently available in Debian testing -- you may need to build your own.
 In that case, you'll need the `-qemu_binary_dir=` option when calling `launch_cvd` to point it at the correct copy of qemu.)